Tinubu Extends Tenure of Customs Comptroller-General, Adewale Adeniyi, by One Year - THISDAYLIVE

 According to a statement issued by presidential spokesperson, Bayo Onanuga, the extension, approved by President Bola Tinubu, will enable Mr. Adeniyi to consolidate ongoing reforms and complete critical initiatives of the present administration, including the modernisation of the Nigeria Customs Service; implementation of the National Single Window Project; and the execution of Nigeria’s obligations under the African Continental Free Trade Area (AfCFTA) protocol.

+In another development, the NCS through Operation Whirlwind, intercepted 2,276 jerricans of Premium Motor Spirit (PMS) and 19 jerricans of Automotive Gas Oil (AGO), totaling 69,375 liters, at various smuggling flashpoints in Adamawa State.

+According to Adeniyi, the smuggled petroleum products, concealed and prepared for illegal export or distribution to neighboring countries, were intercepted along with two vehicles used for conveyance.

-The President, the release stated, recognised Mr. Adeniyi’s steadfast leadership and commitment to service.
+Meanwhile, the President, the release stated on the tenure extension, recognised Mr. Adeniyi’s steadfast leadership and commitment to service.

 President Tinubu expressed confidence that this extension will further strengthen the Nigeria Customs Service in achieving its strategic mandate of trade facilitation, revenue generation, and border security.